So Good (Zara Larsson song)

-"So Good" is a song by Swedish singer Zara Larsson, featuring American singer Ty Dolla $ign.
-It was released on 27 January 2017 by TEN Music Group and Epic Records as the fifth single from her studio album of the same name (2017).
-It reached the top ten in The Netherlands and Sweden, as well as the top 40 in Denmark, Finland, and Norway.
+"So Good" is a song by Swedish singer Zara Larsson, featuring American singer Ty Dolla Sign.
+It was released on 27 January 2017 by TEN Music Group and Epic Records as the fifth single from her second studio album of the same name (2017).
+It reached the top ten in the Netherlands and Sweden, as well as the top 40 in Denmark, Finland, and Norway.

 Background and release

 On 16 January 2017, Larsson announced that her next single would be named "So Good" and would feature Ty Dolla $ign.
-She released the song on 27 January.

-Music video

-The music video for the song premiered on 3 February 2017, directed by Sarah McColgan.
+She released the song on 27 January, co-written by Charlie Puth.
+A music video for the song premiered on 3 February 2017, directed by Sarah McColgan.

 Live performances

-Larsson and Ty Dolla $ign performed the song live for the first time on The Ellen DeGeneres Show on 7 February 2017.

-They also performed the song together on The Wendy Williams Show on 23 March 2017.
+Larsson and Ty Dolla Sign performed "So Good" live for the first time on The Ellen DeGeneres Show on 7 February 2017.
+They also performed the song together on The Wendy Williams Show on 23 March.
+On 4 April, she performed an acoustic version of the song in James Corden's The Late Late Show.